kubesphere/website/content/zh/docs/devops-user-guide/how-to-integrate/integrate-metersphere.md

    {{< notice note >}}

-   This tutorial uses the workspace `demo-workspace` and the project `demo` for demonstration purposes.
-You can create workspaces and projects and configure test cases on MeterSphere based on you needs.
+   This tutorial uses the workspace `demo-workspace` and the project `demo` from MeterSphere for demonstration purposes.
+You need to create workspaces and projects, and configure test cases on MeterSphere first, or there will not be available items from the drop-down lists shown in above image.
 For more information about how to use MeterSphere, refer to [MeterSphere GitHub website](https://github.com/metersphere/metersphere/blob/master/README-EN.md).

    {{</ notice >}}